djangify/our-spot/README.md

 How users will add, edit and delete locations.

 **_Location Detail Page:_**
-This focuses on the detailed view of a specific location, including comments and likes.
+This focuses on the detailed view of a specific location and what will be shown.

 **_User Connections:_**
-The structure for following and displaying the latest activity of followed users.
+The structure for liking locations and adding, editing and deleting comments.

 </details>